 Identifying & Prioritizing Promising Compounds

-Drug development is a long and complex process, which is especially true for novel, first-time products like microbicides.
+Drug development is a long and complex process, which is especially true for novel products like microbicides.

 Developing new HIV prevention products, including microbicides, requires many years of sustained work and investment.